NineSirius/ninesirius/README.md

 # Hi there 👋
 Im a 16 years old beginner frontend developer.
-I create sites mostly in Nextjs, I plan to learn Vue and Angular.
+I create sites mostly in Nextjs, I plan to learn dart and GO.
 Also I want to try to create my own game, for this I will have to learn some c# or c++.
 Someday, maybe I'll learn.

+### About me
+- 🔭 I’m currently working in (Discovery Studio)[https://discoverystudio.org/en]
+- 🌱 I’m currently learning Python and Dart
+- 💬 Ask me about 🧑‍💻 JavaScript, 🔥 Strapi
+- 📫 How to reach me: 📧 (me@yamankatby.com)[mailto://me@yamankatby.com], 🔵 (https://t.me/godlydude)[https://t.me/godlydude]
+- ⚡ Fun fact: Skill

-### My skills
+### Skills
-- HTML5 | CSS3 | Javascript
+- 🌐 React/Next | Vue/Nuxt | Pinia and Redux
-- React/Redux, Next.js | Vue.js/Pinia | React Native
+- 📱 React Native
-- Strapi and Firebase ~ For backend

-#### Some of the libraries I use are:
-- Ky, Axios (for server and client requests)
-- clsx, react-tabs